SwissDataScienceCenter/renku-python/design/002-core-service-api-versioning/002-core-service-api-versioning.md

 Since versions might change on an irregular schedule, it makes sense to limit this by time rather than version number.

-A proposal would be to support past versions for 12 months.
+We support past versions for up to 12 months.
 If e.g. metadata version 8 was introduced 12 months ago, we drop support for metadata version 7 i.e. `renku-core-v7` no longer gets deployed and is not supported anymore.

 For API versions (like 1.1), the current version of `renku-python` has to at least support as a `minimum_api_version` the `maximum_api_version` of the oldest still supported